superduper-io/superduper/docs/index.rst

 What is SuperDuperDB not?
 +++++++++++++++++++++++++++

-* SuperDuperDB is **not** a database (despite the name) - it makes your database super-duper.
+* SuperDuperDB is **not** a database (despite the name) - it *makes* your database super-duper.
-* SuperDuperDB doesn't perform AutoML (like MindsDB).
+* SuperDuperDB doesn't perform AutoML.
 We think it's good to offer users the opportunity to choose their own models.
 * SuperDuperDB is not a pure vector search database - it leverages open-source vector search components, which allow certain types of data querying.
 However SuperDuperDB does not reinvent the wheel there.

 +++++++++++++++++++++++++++++++++++++++++++++++++++